tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 I try to start every day of my life by doing things to prepare my mind, body and spirit for a new day.
 Those things are:

-- Personal prayer on my knees, record any thoughts or impressions
+- Personal prayer on my knees
+- 10 minutes drawing a mind map
-- At least 20 minutes studying scriptures
+- 30 minutes studying scriptures
-- At least 20 minutes working out
-- At least 10 minutes meditating
 - Recite my personal creed
+- ~40 minutes working out (except on Sunday)
+- 10 minutes meditating
 - Create a meaningful plan for the day (see Daily Planning below)

 I've found that if I skip even one of these daily rituals, I can feel it during the day.
-I try to keep them flexible, since there will be days that I'll be able to spend more time on these things, but I wanted to make sure I had a minimum value set.
+There are times when I can spend more time on some of these tasks, other times I spend less.
+I've learned from being a dad of two little boys that I need to just take whatever time they'll give me.
+Usually, this just means getting up early to finish most of these tasks before they get up.

 ### Daily Planning

 My Daily Planning follows these exact steps:

-- Visualize the end of my day and the **three** most important things that I could accomplish in that day?
-Write them down in my "Daily Notes Page" that I keep in OneNote
+- Begin your planning with a prayer for help and guidance as you decide what you will do today
+- Check your work sprint board at work to make sure you've captured all tasks assigned to you as cards and add them to your Triage list
-- Triage all items in my `Triage` list by placing them in their categorical list (or one of the time-sensitive lists if the task needs to be completed soon), adding a due date if necessary and then prioritize their order in the list
+- Triage all items in my triage list by categorizing them, estimating them, adding a due date if necessary and placing them in the correct place by priority
-- Move the tasks from my `This Week` list that I commit to finishing that day to your `Today` list, which should be in support of the Big 3 that I defined in the first step.
-If there is a task that I cannot finish in a day, I break it down into smaller tasks.
-If I am blocked by something, move that task to your `Waiting For` list and write down what you are waiting for in the card description
+- Move the tasks from your 'This Week' list that you commit to finishing today to your 'Today' list.
+If there is a task that you cannot finish in a day, break it down into smaller tasks.
+If you are blocked by something, move that task to your 'Waiting For' list and write down what you are waiting for
-- Scan my `Waiting For` list to see if any conditions have changed that will allow me to move forward and move cards accordingly
+- Scan your 'Waiting For' list to see if any conditions have changed that will allow you to move forward
+- Visualize the end of your day.
+What are the most important three things that you could accomplish today?
+Write them down in your "Daily Notes Page
+- Conclude your planning with a prayer for help to finish the tasks you have committed to doing today

 ### Weekly Planning

 The main purpose of my weekly planning is to keep the big picture in focus while enabling quick and easy daily planning sessions.
 Here are the main steps to my weekly planning session:

+- Begin your planning with a prayer for help and guidance as you decide what you will do this week
 - Spend 5:00 writing down what went well this last week
 - Spend 5:00 writing down things you could have done better this week
 - Plan any action items based on this week's retrospective
 - Go through each categorical list and determine if any of the tasks on that list **need** to be done this week
+- Filter, remove or combine cards if necessary to make sure you have no more than 20 cards for the week
+- Add estimates for each item on the list
+- Add due dates for each item on the list, making sure each day has a balanced number of tasks
 - (...run through my [hotspots](https://alifeofproductivity.com/your-life-at-10000-feet-hotspots-time-energy/) and the pre-defined tasks I've associated with each of them.
 Examples: Plan date night for the week, Plan for upcoming traditions, Plan to reach out to an old friend, Plan your workouts for the week, Label expenses in money tracking tool, etc.)
--
+- Conclude your planning with a prayer for help to finish the tasks you have committed to doing this week

 ## Resources